 Even though cash flow management is naturally perceived as a top management task, when shifting to something new, this preoccupation needs to become even more obvious and act as a guideline for the entire team.
-The business owner and the manager take even more responsibility in controlling the cash flow, allocating cash resources and making sure that the operational cash flow stays positive.

 It is true that you can never be too prepared for the unexpected, but you should not ignore the “what if” and take measures while you can.
 Of course, no solution can be everything to everyone, but in this case, there are some simple steps that make a huge difference – such as cash flow control and forecasting.